Haivision/srt/docs/features/access-control.md

 ## Purpose

-There are two targen use-cases of the Stream ID:
+There are two target use-cases of the Stream ID:
-- identify a stream of a file name about to be sent (simple use case);
+- identify the file name of a stream that is about to be sent (simple use case);
-- identify a user, the purpose of the connection (receive or send), identify the resource and more (advanced use case).
+- identify a user, the purpose of the connection (receive or send), the resources, and more (advanced use case).

-The Stream ID value can be used as free-form, especially when targeting the simple use case.
+The Stream ID can be provided as free-form value, especially when targeting the simple use case.
 However, there is a recommended convention so that all SRT users speak the same language.
 The intent of the convention is to: